palewire/first-athena-query/docs/athena.md

 # What is Athena?

-Athena is the name for a cloud-computing tool offered by Amazon Web Services that allows you to query static files, such as the comma-delimited data that serves as the raw material for so much data analysis.
+Athena is the name for a cloud-computing tool offered by Amazon Web Services that allows you to query static files, including the comma-delimited data that serves as the raw material for so much data analysis.

 ![Athena splash page](_static/athena.png)